christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Fig. 1.3.
 L. Rhoemetalces I, king of Bosphorus.
 R. Emperor Augustus (Octavian).
 Talces = the Thracian word for "king" or "ruler".
 Rhoemetalces = "king of Rhoeme", or "king of Rome" in ancient Thracian.

 ![Fig.1.4](/images/PolemonI2.jpg){:width="400px"}\
 Fig. 1.4.
 Coin depicting Marcus Antonius Polemon I, king of Pontus which was the kingdom next to the Bosphoran Kingdom.
 The star also appears on coins of emperor Augustus.
 His brother was Marcus Antonius Polemon Pythodoros (Polemon II of Pontus) and Polemon I's son with Pythodorida of Pontus was Zeno-Artaxias III.
+His name itself encodes Mark Antony's lineage.

 ![Fig.1.5](/images/PtolemyXIIIArchelaus.jpg){:width="400px"}